-Aerospace Engineering 361K, Aircraft Design I (carries an independent inquiry flag)

-Aerospace Engineering 361L, Aircraft Design II (carries a writing flag) Aerospace Engineering 162M, High-Speed Aerodynamics Laboratory
+Aerospace Engineering 361K, Aircraft Design I Aerospace Engineering 361L, Aircraft Design II Aerospace Engineering 162M, High-Speed Aerodynamics Laboratory

 Design Track 2, Space Flight

 Also called astronautics, this track offers a well-rounded program of study that provides a background in the traditional areas of materials, structures, propulsion, and controls, while also giving the student a chance to learn about the space environment, attitude determination and control, orbital mechanics, mission design, and spacecraft systems engineering.
 These subjects are treated at a fundamental level that lays a foundation for work in a broad variety of specialties in space-related industries.
 This option is intended for the undergraduate student whose primary interest is space and spacecraft.